JKBurrows/Project-1/README.md

       return(tab)
     }

-    stop("recTable must be one of: franchise, franchise-team-totals, franchise-season-records, franchise-goalie-records, franchise-skater-records")
+    stop("recTable must be one of the following strings: franchise, franchise-team-totals, franchise-season-records, franchise-goalie-records, franchise-skater-records")

   }